iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

       const blockMetadata = await client.blockMetadata(blockId);

-      // If a block was referenced by a milestone, the node will return its metadata with the key 'referencedByMilestoneIndex', otherwise the key won't be there if ('referencedByMilestoneIndex' in blockMetadata) {
+      // If a block was referenced by a milestone, the metadata contains the field 'referencedByMilestoneIndex' if ('referencedByMilestoneIndex' in blockMetadata) {
         console.log(
           `Try ${i}: Block was referenced by milestone #${blockMetadata.referencedByMilestoneIndex}`, '\n',
         );

         // Call "create" endpoint of PoI plugin with blockId and return the result const poiPluginUrl = `${nodeURL}/api/poi/v1/create/${blockId}`;
         const response = await fetch(poiPluginUrl);